Tea in Vietnam: How its types and culture are

 Do the shops sell hot or cold tea?

-At specific tea shops specializing in selling tea, they serve hot tea.
-This way can keep its original flavor and taste.
+Specific tea shops specializing in selling tea often serve hot tea.
+In this way, it can keep its original flavor and taste.

 Can I use tea as a gift to Vietnamese people?

-It means that tea is suitable for old-age people, from 50 years old.
+This means that tea is suitable for people aged 50 years and older.

 In short, tea is a common beverage for Vietnamese people.
-Many popular types of tea can be served free of charge in a coffee shop or a small eatery.
+Green tea can be served freely in a coffee shop or a small eatery.

 If you want to enjoy high-quality teas, you should go to shops that specialize in tea drinks.

-When you are an international visitor to Vietnam and want to buy tea as a gift, the supermarket is a good place where you can easily choose a variety of teas at affordable prices.
+When you are an international visitor to Vietnam and want to buy tea as a gift, the supermarket is a good place to go.
+There, you can easily choose from a variety of teas at affordable prices.

 Do you want to enjoy Vietnamese tea?
-Give us a call to have a cup of tea together when you and I are in the same city in Vietnam.
+Call us when you and I are in the same city in Vietnam.